Machine Strategy Guide

 Stack Up Pays is a slot machine developed by Incredible Technologies (IT), a casino gaming manufacturer with a steady presence in the US regional casino market.
 The game features a stacked symbol mechanic combined with must-hit-by progressive jackpots.

 It is classified as a must-hit-by (MHB) progressive advantage play type.
-The progressive jackpots have publicly visible ceiling values — guaranteed upper limits they must pay out by.
-This guarantee is the mathematical foundation of the advantage play opportunity.
+The progressive jackpots have publicly visible ceiling values — hard upper limits they must pay out by.
+This must-pay rule is the mathematical foundation of the advantage play opportunity.

 Stack Up Pays represents Incredible Technologies’ approach to the MHB progressive format.
 While the manufacturer is less prominent than IGT or Aristocrat, the MHB mechanics work identically — the evaluation method is the same midpoint approach used on all MHB games.